 How you’re taught

 This course will be delivered online via Microsoft Teams, over four weeks.
-Online classes will be held on Thursdays, from 6.30 pm – 8.30 pm, starting from Wednesday 8 November 2023 and running until Wednesday 29 November 2023.
+Online classes will be held on Wednesdays, from 6.30 pm – 8.30 pm, starting from Wednesday 8 November 2023 and running until Wednesday 29 November 2023.